 Why the Murrelet Needs Our Help

 Secure nesting habitat is imperative for the survival of these threatened birds.
 Years of old-growth logging in the Pacific Northwest has destroyed many of the birds' important nesting trees, and local marbled murrelet populations have struggled as a result.
-Decline in numbers lead the to their federal listing as a threatened species in 1992.
+Decline in numbers led to their federal listing as a threatened species in 1992.

 With already high chick mortality, increased predation of chicks by crows, ravens and jays — species which become more abundant as forests grow more and more fragmented due to logging — has been a significant contribution to an annual population decline of four to seven percent over the last few decades.
 However, Oregon Wild and other groups are working hard to ensure we preserve remaining old growth forests for the marbled murrelet and other species that depend on mature forests for habitat.